 Doge is a slang term for "dog" that is primarily associated with pictures of Shiba Inus (nicknamed "Shibe") and internal monologue captions on Tumblr.
 These photos may be photoshopped to change the dog's face or captioned with interior monologues in Comic Sans font.
+Starting in 2017, Ironic Doge formats gained prevalence over the original wholesome version.

 The use of the misspelled word "doge" to refer to a dog dates back to June 24th, 2005, when it was mentioned in an episode of Homestar Runner's puppet show.
 In the episode titled "Biz Cas Fri 1", Homestar calls Strong Bad his "d-o-g-e" while trying to distract him from his work.